GluuFederation/docs-management-prod/index.md

  - Try to make tables visually readable by spacing to make distinct columns
  - The header for each column must be separated by at least three dashes
  - Use outer pipes for consistency
+ - If an entry is too long to fit in the neat boxes, that's fine, just try to keep it legible
  - An example table follows:

 > ```